- Whenever you access the Internet, your device transmits (sends and receives) data units called packets.

 1. Use specialized software such as PRTG Network Monitor

-- Download PRTG and install it on your PC
+- Get PRTG and install it on your PC.

-- Wait for the installation to complete (takes a while)
+- Wait for the installation to complete (it takes a while).

-PRTG Network Monitor is a complex tool that can perform an extensive analysis of your network and its devices.
-Although it offers an interactive tutorial as soon as you log into it, some PC users might still consider it intimidating from a feature standpoint.
+PRTG Network Monitor is a complex tool for Windows 10 and also 11 that can perform an extensive analysis of your network and its devices.

 2. Use Windows’ built-in set of tools

-- Hit the Win key on your keyboard and type cmd
+- Hit the Windows key on your keyboard, type cmd, and select Run as administrator.

 The last hop is the server you connected to and ran the test against.